sigstore/sigstore-rs/examples/verify/README.md

-This is a simple example program that shows how perform cosign verification.
+This is a simple example program that shows how to perform cosign verifications.

-The program allows also to use annotation, in the same way as `cosign verify -a key=value` does.
+The program allows also to use annotations, in the same way as `cosign verify -a key=value` does.

 The program prints to the standard output all the Simple Signing objects that